Zoe's Story - Apprentice - Smart Meter Engineer, E.ON UK

 “No woman should be put off because an apprenticeship with an energy or

-utilities company because it could lead to a new career with great prospects.”
+utilities company could lead to a new career with great prospects.”

 Why did you choose an engineering apprenticeship?